-To keep a long haired German shepherd looking its best requires specific attention.
+To keep a Long Haired German Shepherd Puppies looking its best requires specific attention.
 When it comes to larger dogs, they demand more time and attention.
 Before having a huge do, you must be pretty sure that you want it.
 It is difficult for shepherds to adjust to new families, since they have a solid attachment to their current ones.

 Dogs of all sizes and breeds require specific care and attention.
 Taking care of it is your responsibility.
 The most experienced dog owners claim that caring for their pets is more complex than caring for their children.
 So make sure you’re prepared.